Labour wants to close gender pay gap

 Ms Beaumont says Labour also wants to reinstate the goal of having half of the positions on state sector boards filled by women.

-Next story in Political: Supreme Court ruling welcomed
+Next story in Politics: Supreme Court ruling welcomed

 Copyright © 2011, Radio New Zealand